 * Getting Smart About Global Catastrophes, in special section 7 Days of Genius, published 16 March 2015.

-Some articles at Scientific American Blogs:
+In Scientific American Blogs:

 * Should We Let Uploaded Brains Take Over the World?, published 18 October 2016.